fogfish/serverless/README.md

 The Makefile contains few configuration variables, they streamlines the deployment process

 * `ENV` identity of deployment environment.
 This configuration variable supports managing a multi-environment serverless architecture in AWS using multi-stack approach (one stack per environment).
 A usual pipelines contains at least two different environments: development and production.
 * `SERVICE` is used to prefix a function name during deployment processes.
+This one allows to build a flexible deployment approaches of your architectures.
 * `LOGS_TTL` tile-to-live/retention period of lambda log streams.
 * `BUCKET` identity of AWS S3 bucket to store lambda's artifacts.
 * `EVENT` a default mock event used by local execution